MakeSchool-Tutorials/Makestagram-Swift-V3/P08-Handling-New-Users/content.md

 Color: Black
 Number of Lines: 0
 ```
->
-Don't worry about constraints yet, we'll use a stack view to position our views later.

 1. Add a `UITextField` and `UIButton` from the object library: ![Text Field and Button](assets/raw_subviews.png)

 1. Format both the `UITextField` and `UIButton`:
->
 ```
 // Username Text Field
 Placeholder Text: Username
 Background Color: #FAFAFA
->

 // Next Button
 Type: Custom
 Background Color: #61A8ED